What the Term 'Skinny Fat' Actually Means

 - You experience constant "sugar crashes" or "brain fog," such as fatigue, low energy, or difficulty with your focus, memory, or concentration.

 - Your belly is bigger than the rest of your body.
-Do you have love handles?
-"Look for abnormal body fat in the mid-section, similar to an apple shape," says Klein.
+"Look for abnormal body fat in the mid-section," says Klein.

 - Your diet regularly consists of excess carbohydrates, artificial sweeteners, sugar, or processed foods.

 - Adopt a balanced diet.
-Here's the key: Get in less sugar and more good-for-you nutrients.
+Here's the key: Limit highly processed foods and fit in more good-for-you nutrients.
 "Stick to the four major food groups: protein, good fat, non-starchy vegetables, and carbs," says Klein.
-"Try to stay away from processed foods and man-made carbohydrates, like bread, pasta, and chips."
-Check out this New App That Shows You How Much Sugar is Really In Your Food.
+(See: The 5 Most Tried-and-True Rules of How to Eat Healthy)

 - Don't forget your protein.
 That means eggs, nuts, seeds, fish, or chicken.
-Not only will you feel fuller, "sufficient protein intake protects your muscles and maintains a healthy metabolism," she says.
+Not only will you feel fuller, but "sufficient protein intake also protects your muscles and maintains a healthy metabolism," says Klein.

-- Lift, bro.
-According to new research, you should pair your protein with strength training to optimize muscle mass.
+- Get stronger.
+Strength training can help you build and maintain muscle.
+And according to some research research, you should pair your protein with strength training to optimize muscle mass.

 - Relax.
-Stress can cause your blood pressure to skyrocket, so take a yoga class (or try our 30-Day Yoga Challenge), meditate, or read.
+Stress can cause your blood pressure to skyrocket, so take a yoga class, meditate, or read.
 Anything to get your stress levels down.